-Early American settlers attributed these ruins to the Aztec, a misnomer.
+Early Anglo settlers attributed these ruins to the Aztec, a misnomer.
 The ruins actually belonged to the ancestral Puebloans, who left the area almost a thousand years ago.
 The people built apartment-like complexes and great houses for gathering out of adobe mud and mortar, sandstone, and wood.

 Visitor Center, offering a museum, 15 park film, and information about the park and hikes